Amazon: condition mappings

 To export your conditions correctly to Amazon, it is important to set the correct condition name when mapping.
 These condition names are usually selectable from the dropdown selector.

-However, not every product type/product category accepts the full set of the above conditions.
-For example, you cannot use the 'Refurbished' condition if the product type is 'Office Products' or 'Toys'.
-For a complete list of what conditions Amazon accepts per product type, you can read Amazon's Condition guidelines.
+However, not every product category accepts the full set of the above conditions.
+E.g.: you cannot use the 'Refurbished' condition if the product category is 'Office Products' or 'Toys'.
+For a complete list of what conditions Amazon accepts per product category, you can read Amazon's Condition guidelines.
 In these cases, the set list of condition values is not available to select in the dropdown selector when mapping the condition value.

 If a dropdown value is not available to you, you have two options for setting the correct values on ChannelEngine: use advanced rules or set a fixed value.